Jet Fins vs Rocket Fins – Comparison of these two Iconic Diving Fins

 Heel straps come in traditional or quick-release buckles or the standard fin strap.

-Both brands call their product the best, but what differences can they point to in support of their claims?
+Both brands call their product the best fin available for a diver, but what differences can they point to in support of their claims?
 Here’s the breakdown.

 Consider, first, the most obvious difference: the horizontal vented blade.
 This design is meant to reduce drag, making for a more energy-efficient kick.